johnmwangi/Port_Folio/README.md

  # Portfolio

 #### This is my portfolio.
-Showcasing a skills i have acquired and more on progress.
+Showcasing  skills i have acquired and more on progress.

 #### By **John Mwangi**